What comes to your mind when you think of commercial driving? A large truck? Right?

 What is considered commercial driving?

 When businesses use commercial motor vehicles that must be driven by CDL drivers who must follow the FMCSA federal regulations regarding commercial vehicles to conduct interstate (transportation of goods or people across state lines) commerce is considered commercial driving.
+See the difference between interstate vs intrastate.

 For example, when you make money by building an expedited trucking company, you as the owner of the company might not need a CDL but the company drivers will need to have CDLs.